The following courses are highly recommended for all BRIDGE positions:

 A RROC representative will be responsible for:

-• Attend weekly RROC Board meetings to represent the Pilipinx-American Community.
+Attend weekly RROC Board meetings to represent BRIDGE and advocate on issues relevant to the Pilipinx-American Community.

 As a RROC representative, you will have accompanying responsibilities for one of the follow specific RROC roles: